Basics of Working in the Philippines for Foreigners.

-- ==>> I often go to places for sightseeing, visiting friends, etc., … things more difficult if I did have a job.
-Apparently I am not keeping my nose hard enough to the grindstone.
-I don’t think I need to apologize to anyone for putting in my 40 plus years of work so that I can now enjoy what God chooses to give me.
+- ==>> I often go to places for sightseeing, visiting friends, etc., … things much more difficult if I did have a job.
+Apparently, I am not keeping my nose hard enough to the grindstone.
+I don’t think I need to apologize to anyone for putting in my 50 plus years of work so that I can now enjoy what God chooses to give me.

 Get a grip, people, a job is sometimes a necessity … if you refuse to consider better alternatives … but it isn’t the be-all and end-all of why you are living.

-Never the less, jobs, jobs, jobs are what so many of you are fixated on … so after a few articles on the disadvantages of working here and why there is no special program that pays you American wages in the Philippines because of your skin color, I will lay out a few things you have to consider in the search for that elusive job.
+Nevertheless, jobs, jobs, jobs are what so many of you are fixated on … so after a few articles on the disadvantages of working here and why there is no special program that pays you American wages in the Philippines because of your skin color, I will lay out a few things you have to consider in the search for that elusive job.

-Best Way For a Job
+Best Way To Find a Job

-First of all, the most intelligent and likely fruitful way for an American to find a job here in the Philippines is to target an American firm who is operating here and find a job with that firm … in any country you can.
+First of all, the most intelligent and likely fruitful way for an American to find a job here in the Philippines is to target an American firm that is operating here and find a job with that firm … in any country you can.

-However, it is the way that a majority of the foreigners working here who are making Western style wages got to be here.
+However, it is the way that a majority of the foreigners working here who are making Western-style wages got to be here.